learn-co-curriculum/uci-mod-1-document-structure-lab/README.md

 ## Reinforce Our Understanding Of Document Structure Through Creation

 Okay, time to put what we've learned to the test.
 To complete this lab, you must apply all the tags we've discussed in this lesson.
 Run `learn` to see what is required to pass each test.
 Each test will urge you on.

 ## Conclusion

-In this lesson, we've reviewed the basics of document structure, as well as what is typically contained within the `head`.
+In this lesson, we've reviewed the basics of HTML document structure, as well as what is typically contained within the `head`.
 Using the `head` section, we are able to add relevant data about our webpage as a whole.
 As a bonus surprise, by learning how to make our web pages _search engine friendly_, we've also dabbled a bit into the basics of Search Engine Optimization!
 We are now ready to take a deeper dive into the visual content of HTML pages.

-<p class='util--hide'>View <a href='https://learn.co/lessons/document-structure'>Document Structure</a> on Learn.co and start learning to code for free.</p>